Wes Freed: Career

 In addition to his art, Freed played in Dirt Ball, an alternative country band based in Richmond.
 He served as its lead singer starting in 1986.
 He also played with other local groups, such as the Shiners (a spin-off from Dirt Ball), Mudd Helmet, the Mutant Drones, and the MagBats.
 It was during his time with Dirt Ball and Mudd Helmet that Freed designed show posters, adopting an "outsider" style that would influence his later works.

 Freed became acquainted with the Drive-By Truckers (DBT) in 1997, when they were invited to play in the first Capital City Barndance, a show designed to reflect the long lived Old Dominion Barn Dance with the addition of folk and rock artists as well as traditional country.
 That fateful event led to a long and beloved relationship between Wes and the Drive By Truckers.
 As DBT grew in fame and sales so did Wes' art which adorned backdrops, drum kits and roadie boxes up until his first album cover for the band Southern Rock Opera.
 He ultimately designed ten album covers for the Truckers.
 He later identified the cover art of The Dirty South (2004) as his personal favorite.
 Freed utilized marker, watercolor, and acrylic paint, typically on wood.
 He continued to design posters, T-shirts, backgrounds, and miscellaneous merchandise for DBT, as well as the artwork in the 2009 documentary about the Truckers, titled The Secret To A Happy Ending.
 The final cover he designed for the band was for Welcome 2 Club XIII (2022).

 Apart from his work with DBT, Freed also collaborated with Lauren Hoffman and Cracker.
-He continued to paint commissioned and gifted work for friends, family, and fans around the world.
-When visiting Wes there was always something in progress on the easel.
-To say he was prolific is an understatement.
+He continued to paint commissioned and gifted work for various recipients globally.
+While visiting Wes he consistently had active projects.
+He maintained a high volume of artistic output.
 He released in 2019 The Art of Wes Freed – Paints, Posters, Pin-ups and Possums, a coffee table book that compiled his most notable works.
 Multitudes of friends and family carry his art everywhere they go right on their skin.